yoadjei/data-cleaner/README.md

 # Data Cleaning Pipeline

-A robust Python tool for automated data cleaning and validation.
+A Python tool for automated data cleaning and validation.
 It handles common issues like missing values, duplicates, and type mismatches based on a configurable strategy.

 ## Installation